+41 79 446 14 86 info@immofisc.ch

 PORTUGAL – VENTURE CAPITAL INVESTMENT

-2022 Solutions and Changes
+Solutions and changes 2022

-2022 Solutions and Changes
+Solutions and changes 2022

-GOLDEN VISA and ARI are doing well, investments more than doubled in September 2022, however the brake on GOLDEN VISA in the metropolitan areas of Lisbon and Porto is fueling other means of obtaining a residence permit (ARI), namely venture capital investment.
+GOLDEN VISA and ARI are doing well, investments more than doubled in September 2022, however the brake on GOLDEN VISA in the metropolitan areas of Lisbon and Porto is fueling other ways of obtaining a residence permit (ARI), namely venture capital investment.

 What changed in 2022